-Foreign faculty members apply for permanent residency under the Skilled Worker category.
-Information on permanent residency and the application process can be found on the following Citizenship & Immigration Canada’s (CIC) web pages:
+Foreign faculty members may apply for permanent residency under the Skilled Worker categories.
+Information on permanent residency and the application process CEC and PNP can be found on the following Citizenship & Immigration Canada’s (CIC) web pages:

 Ontario Provincial Nominee Program

 Individuals holding full-time academic appointments may apply for a permanent resident visa through the Ontario Provincial Nominee Program (PNP).
-By applying through the PNP permanent residency will normally be obtained in a shorter period of time (typically just over 1 year) than if an individual applies directly to CIC.
+By applying through the PNP permanent residency could be in certain circumstances, obtained in a shorter period of time (typically 15-18 months).
 Immediate family members are also included in the PNP application.
 In order to apply, a faculty member’s academic unit must nominate their faculty member to their Faculty Dean, who in turn will nominate them for the PNP program–PNP will not accept applications from individuals.

 Please note that in addition to CIC’s processing fees, there is a PNP application fee of $1,500 that the individual is responsible for paying.

 All nominations are coordinated through the Office of the Provost or the Faculty of Health Sciences Human Resources.
-For more information on this process please contact Mara Giannotti, Office of the Provost, (email@example.com), ext 23065 or Rebecca Collier, (firstname.lastname@example.org), ext.
-22175 or Deborah Miller, (email@example.com), ext.
-24063 for Faculty of Health Sciences, who will work with the Faculty and Department and the PNP office to coordinate the application process.
+For more information on this process please contact Barb Eftekhari, Office of the Provost, (firstname.lastname@example.org), ext 23065 or Rebecca Collier, (email@example.com), ext.
+22175 for Faculty of Health Sciences, who will work with the Faculty and Department and the PNP office to coordinate the application process.

 Direct Application for Permanent Residency